SentometricsResearch/sentometrics/docs/README.md

 ### For you to read

-Our [vignette](https://ssrn.com/abstract=3067734) explains the ins and outs of the software package, and has an accompanying code example (see the `run_vignette.R` script under the _/examples_ folder on our GitHub repository).
+Our [vignette](https://ssrn.com/abstract=3067734) explains the ins and outs of the software package, and has an accompanying code example (see the `run_vignette.R` script in the _examples_ folder on our GitHub repository).
 The complete documentation can be found on CRAN's [sentometrics](https://CRAN.R-project.org/package=sentometrics) page.

 ## Installation